There are moms, and then there are Moms with ADHD.

 We’ve made progress but it’s important to acknowledge the things we’re all still struggling with.

 Most women and mothers feel overwhelmed at some point in their lives.
-But for those of us struggling with ADHD every day, overwhelm is a constant companion.
-No matter how hard we try we can never get on top of everything.
+But for you and I, overwhelm is a constant companion.
+No matter how hard we try we can never do enough.

 No matter how hard we try, we still feel guilty.
 For having ADHD, for passing on the ADHD genes, and probably for things that haven’t even happened yet.